agoley/demo-site/README.txt

 DEMO APPLICATION

-1. The Dependencies are not committed to the repo to allow for a smaller project size.
+1. The dependencies are not committed to the repo to allow for a smaller project size, they are help out of the commit by having them in the gitignore file.
-2. When website is initially cloned to local environment Follow these Steps
+2. When the website is initially cloned to local environment Follow these Steps
     a.
 Run to following commands
         i. npm install
         ii. bower install